wisetime-io/wisetime-sql-connector/README.md

 [TITLE] AS [description],
 [DATE_UPDATED] AS [sync_marker]
 FROM [dbo].[CASES]
-WHERE [DATE_UPDATED] >= :sync_marker
+WHERE [DATE_UPDATED] >= :previous_sync_marker
 ORDER BY [DATE_UPDATED] ASC;
 ```

 Because the `DATE_UPDATED` column is a DateTime field, the where clause comparison operator is `>=`.
 The connector will take care of deduplication before upserting tags to WiseTime.
 In any case, upserting a tag is an idempotent operation.
 If the `sync_marker` field is an auto incremented integer field, then we can simply use `>` as the comparison operator.

-The WHERE clause must contain a `:sync_marker` parameter placeholder.
+The WHERE clause must contain a `:previous_sync_marker` parameter placeholder.
 The connector will inject its current sync marker value at this position in the SQL query.

 ### Optional Configuration Parameters